MuskanPanchal1710/Business-Insights-360-Power-Bi-Project/README.md

 The objective was to transform raw data into meaningful visualizations that help answer critical business questions, identify performance trends, and drive strategic planning across the organization.

+# Data Sources

+The dashboard integrates data from two main sources:

+* **Excel/CSV Files:** Includes targets, market share data, and other related metrics collected from Excel and CSV files.

+* **MySQL Database:** Retrieves key fact and dimension tables across all departments to support comprehensive analysis.

 # Power BI Skills and Techniques Gained

 Throughout this project, I explored a wide range of Power BI features and best practices, gaining hands-on experience in building interactive, dynamic dashboards.
 Key skills and techniques I learned include:

-Asking the right business questions before initiating the project to align with stakeholder goals

-* Creating calculated columns and measures using DAX for advanced analytics
+* Creating calculated columns and measures using DAX language

 * Building robust data models with proper relationships and hierarchies

 * Implementing bookmarks to toggle between different visuals

-* Enabling smooth page navigation using buttons
+* Enabling smooth page navigation using buttons.

-Using the DIVIDE function to avoid divide-by-zero errors

-Creating a custom date table using M language in Power Query

-Designing dynamic titles that respond to filters and slicers
+* Designing dynamic titles that respond to filters and slicers

-Applying KPI indicators to track performance effectively
+* Applying KPI indicators to track performance effectively

-Using conditional formatting with icons or color scales to highlight insights
+* Using conditional formatting with icons or color scales to highlight insights

-Validating data for accuracy and consistency

-Publishing reports to Power BI Service
+* Publishing reports to Power BI Service

-Setting up a personal gateway for scheduled data refresh

-Creating and managing Power BI Apps for organized report sharing

-Collaborating within workspaces and managing user access and permissions

-…and much more 😅

-This project helped solidify my understanding of Power BI and its real-world applications in business intelligence.